lankylucas/CSCI370-Lab_3A/README.md

 ```
  View rowView = mInflator.inflate(R.layout.list_view_row, parent, false);
 ```
-* Under that line, code the mapping, the basic steps are create a reference to the View items in layout file, create a Student reference by calling getItem(), set necessary fields in View items with data from Student.
+* Under that line, code the mapping, the basic steps are create a reference to the View items in layout file, create a com.example.advancedadapter.Student reference by calling getItem(), set necessary fields in View items with data from com.example.advancedadapter.Student.
 * In MainActivity.java, have your ListView object set an adapter with the StudentAdapter you created in the last step.
 * Run your application and test.